-2 See glossary for an explanation of 'value with relevant money'.
+2 See glossary for an explanation of 'value with relevant money'

-- b. project budget commensurate with the grant amount requested (clearly outline your project expenditure) on the template provided at business.gov.au - access to resources to deliver the grant project.
-Include detail on personnel with the right skills and experience, both management and technical, with a track record for delivering similar projects on time and on budget and converting capital projects to successful commercial outcomes - d. current methods and future improvements to secure intellectual property, equipment and technology against physical and cyber threats - e. if you have previously received a Defence Global Competitiveness Grant or a Defence Industry Development Program Exports Stream, explain what value was created, how the purpose of this grant project is different and why you need this funding.
+- a. your plan to manage the grant project commensurate with the grant amount requested.
+Include detail on the key risks and how these will be managed as well as timeframes for key deliverables. - include your project and risk management plan as an attachment (limited to four pages) ensuring you detail your grant project scope, outcomes, implementation methodology, implementation timeframes (milestones), risk assessment and risk management. - c. your project budget commensurate with the grant amount requested (clearly outline your project expenditure) on the template provided at business.gov.au - d. your access to resources to deliver the grant project.
+Include detail on personnel with the right skills and experience, both management and technical, with a track record for delivering similar capital equipment projects on time and on budget and converting capital projects to successful commercial outcomes - e. your current methods and future improvements to secure intellectual property, equipment and technology against physical and cyber threats - f. if you have previously received a Sovereign Industrial Capability Priority grant or a Defence Industry Development Program Sovereign Industrial Priorities Stream grant, explain what value was created, how the purpose of this grant project is different and why you need this funding.